alphavel/documentation/deployment/local-development.md

 **Benefits:**
 - ✅ Works on any OS (Linux, macOS, Windows)
-- ✅ Ambiente isolado e consistente
+- ✅ Isolated and consistent environment
-- ✅ Sem conflitos com instalações locais
+- ✅ No conflicts with local installations
-- ✅ ~2-3 minutos de setup automático
+- ✅ ~2-3 minutes of automatic setup
-- ✅ Fácil de compartilhar com time
+- ✅ Easy to share with team

 ---

-## Boas Práticas
+## Best Practices

-### Para Desenvolvimento Diário
+### For Daily Development

-1. Use sempre `make dev` ou `docker-compose -f docker-compose.dev.yml up`
+1. Always use `make dev` or `docker-compose -f docker-compose.dev.yml up`
-2. Mantenha o container rodando (não recrie a cada mudança)
+2. Keep container running (don't recreate on every change)
-3. Código é sincronizado automaticamente via volumes
+3. Code is synced automatically via volumes
-4. Para mudanças no composer.json, execute `composer install` dentro do container
+4. For composer.json changes, run `composer install` inside container

-### Para Commitar Código
+### For Committing Code

-1. Não comite arquivos gerados (vendor, storage/*, etc)
+1. Don't commit generated files (vendor, storage/*, etc)
-2. .gitignore já está configurado corretamente
+2. .gitignore is already configured correctly
-3. Outros desenvolvedores usarão o mesmo docker-compose.dev.yml
+3. Other developers will use the same docker-compose.dev.yml

 ### Para CI/CD